-GOV.UK Sign in is part of the wider GOV.UK website.
+GOV.UK One Login and the GOV.UK One Login admin tool are part of the wider GOV.UK website.
 There’s a separate accessibility statement for the main GOV.UK website.

 This accessibility statement explains: